paulross/PythonExtensionPatterns/doc/sphinx/source/refcount_and_containers.rst

 --------------------

 The Python documentation for `PyDict_SetItem()`_ is incomplete.
-In summary `PyDict_SetItem()`_ does this with the key and value reference counts:
+In summary `PyDict_SetItem()`_ actually does this with the key and value reference counts:

 * If the key exists in the dictionary then key's reference count remains the same.
 * If the key does *not* exist in the dictionary then its reference count will be incremented.
-* The value reference count will always be incremented.
+* The value's reference count will always be incremented.
-* If the key exists in the dictionary then the previous value reference count will be decremented before the value is replaced by the new value.
+* If the key exists in the dictionary then the previous value reference count will be decremented before the value is replaced by the new value (and the new value reference count is incremented).
   If the key exists in the dictionary and the value is the same then this, effectively, means reference counts of both key and value remain unchanged.